Sense of Wonder

 Gone to the Movies

 Plenty of vintage keys here, with Wurly piano and/or Hammond on at least half the tracks.
-Only one credited 'Tron track, with a nice string part on She Spreads Her Wings, which is odd, as it's also clearly audible on two others, with a string part on opener (and largish hit) Closing Time, and understated flutes on the other hit, Secret Smile, although the strings on DND sound real.
+Only one credited Mellotron track from Jacob Slichter, with a nice string part on She Spreads Her Wings, which is odd, as it's also clearly audible on two others, with a string part on opener (and largish hit) Closing Time and understated flutes on the other hit, Secret Smile, although the strings on DND sound real.

 Shingenma Teisen (1984, 36.35) ***½/TBig Prologue